 Our economic prosperity and quality of living standards have been progressing due to the increasing utilization of ideas.
 These ideas have been making better usages of labor and natural resources.
 Hence, there has been a decreasing role of labor in making and using products.
-However, appropriate technology encourages for labor-intensive alternatives–and less use of ideas.
+However, appropriate technology encourages labor-intensive alternatives–and less use of ideas.
 Hence, the thesis of appropriate technology is inappropriate for uplifting developing countries.

 Appropriate technologies are a labor-intensive alternative to modern industrial innovations for developing countries.
-As human labor takes the role of providing energy, so they are energy efficient, environment friendly, and locally autonomous.
+As human labor takes the role of providing energy, they are energy efficient, environment friendly, and locally autonomous.
 Is it a proposition of promoting the idea of taking developing countries back to the preindustrial age?
 Does it entail that the plan of appropriate technology is inappropriate for uplifting developing countries?

 Some of the examples of appropriate technologies are hand-powered water pumps.
 Besides, universal nut sheller, self-contained solar lamps, and passive solar building designs are also examples.
 Proponents of appropriate technology emphasize the technology as people-centered.
 But if technology innovations do not keep growing and becoming cheaper in serving the purposes increasingly better, how can technology be people-centered?